-Arrica Rose & the ...'s are a Los Angeles based collective playing a unique brand of retro-tinged California folk-pop.
-Drawing inspiration from timeless records made long ago, Rose's music hints at dream pop, Americana, and vintage rock all dressed up in dreamy vocals and shimmering soundscapes.
-Arrica Rose coined the name The ...’s* (say Dot Dot Dots) to describe the collaborative nature of her project which evolved from a guitar-driven quartet into also including Andrew Sisters-esque harmonies, strings, horns, keys and pretty noise.
+Arrica Rose & the ...'s are a West Coast based collective (helmed by singer/songwriter Arrica Rose) playing a unique brand of retro-tinged California folk-pop.
+Drawing inspiration from timeless records made long ago, Rose's music hints at dream pop, Americana, and vintage rock ‘n‘ roll all dressed up in dreamy vocals and ethereal soundscapes.
+Arrica Rose coined the name the ...’s (say Dot Dot Dots) to describe the collaborative nature of her project which evolved from a guitar-driven quartet into also including Andrew Sisters-esque harmonies, strings, horns, keys and pretty noise.

-In addition to her music projects, Arrica Rose is founder and president of I HEART Inc, an artist operated non-profit organization that raises money for charitable programs via creative projects and events.
+In addition to her music project, Arrica Rose works with artists in both music and video production and is founder of I HEART Inc, an artist-operated non-profit organization that raises money for charitable programs via creative projects and events.
 I HEART Inc helps independent artists give back to their community and in the process exposes them to new audiences as well as fellow artists utilizing their art to effect change.
 Rose has garnered an amazing team of sponsors and supporters for these projects and events including Willie Nelson, Crosby Stills and Nash, Iron & Wine/Sub Pop Records, Rachel Maddow, Jack White, Fran Drescher, Jackson Browne and many more.
-Just recently Rose released her 5th full-length album: Low As The Moon.
-She currently travels back and forth between Los Angeles and Oakland where her other project, Dear County, is based.
+Currently, Rose travels back and forth between Los Angeles, where I HEART Inc and the …’s are based, and Oakland where her alt-country project, Dear County, is based.

 a few influences in no particular order: Billie Holiday, Dusty Springfield, David Bowie, Tom Waits, Mazzy Star, The Red House Painters, Simon and Garfunkel, Television, Gram Parsons, Velvet Underground, Unwound, Superchunk, Low, Ida, Harry Nilsson, Slint, Edith Piaf, Fleetwood Mac, Frank Sinatra, Neko Case, Elliott Smith, Patti Smith, Come, Flying Burrito Brothers, Glen Campbell, Iggy Pop, The Beach Boys, Lucinda Williams, Joy Division, Happy Mondays, New Order, Fugazi, Elvis Presley, Calexico, The Andrew Sisters, Big Star...